 This page will give you updates on our project, which will include interviews, photos, rehearsal footage and various dates on workshops, work-in-progress performances and the final presentation.

 If you are interested in donating to this project or would like more information, please email us at email@example.com or click on the donate button below.
+We would like to thank the Canada Council for the Arts for their support on this project.

 If you would like to donate to this project, please use the button below!
 If you’d like to discuss any other opportunities related to it, please contact us at: firstname.lastname@example.org